Lieutenant Colonel Herbert St Maur Carter

 7 May 1878 [Dublin] – 10 Feb 1957 [Mortimer Berkshire]

 Lieutenant Colonel Herbert St Maur Carter was the only son of Major Edward Augustus Carter and the Hon Mrs Carter.
-He was educated at Trinity College Dublin, graduating MB BCh from the University of Dublin in 1904 and proceeding to the MD in the same year.
+He was educated at the High School, Dublin and at Trinity College Dublin, graduating MB BCh from the University of Dublin in 1904 and proceeding to the MD in the same year.
 After holding the appointment of house surgeon at the Adelaide Hospital, Dublin, he took out a regular commission in the RAMC in which he served until 1930.

-Lieutenant Colonel Herbert St Maur Carter held important surgical appointments at the Cambridge Military Hospital, Aldershot, and elsewhere.
-In 1912–1913 he was twice granted special leave to accompany Red Cross units to the Middle East, and on 6 July 1916 was was awarded the Order of St Sava 3rd Class for his work in Serbia.
+Lieutenant Colonel Herbert St Maur Carter held important surgical appointments at the Cambridge Military Hospital, Aldershot, and India.
+In 1912–1913 he was twice granted special leave to accompany Red Cross units to the Balkans, and on 6 July 1916 was awarded the Order of St Sava 3rd Class for his work in Servia.
 He saw active service in France and Italy from 1914 to 1918.
 He was made a Companion of the Distinguished Service Order DSO in 1915 and was three times mentioned in despatches.